w3f/polkadot-wiki/docs/learn/learn-xcm-pallet.md

 ## Fees in the XCM Pallet

-Fees for messages are only paid if given interior location is **not** equal to the interpreting consensus system (known as `Here` in the context of an XCM Multilocation).
+Message fees are only paid if the interior location is **not** equal to the interpreting consensus system (known as `Here` in the context of an XCM Multilocation).
 Otherwise, the chain bears the fees.
-Fees are withdrawn from the assets from the specified `MultiLocation`, if applicable.
+If applicable, fees are withdrawn from the assets from the specified `MultiLocation`.